Reboare/security/create_shellcode.md

 set LHOST 192.168.0.101
 ```

-Now we genereate the shellcode using the command `generate`.
+Now we generate the shellcode using the command `generate`.

 To see the options use `generate -h`